Heyter/rp/README.md

 - rp_rentproperty #id - Rents the property
 - rp_vacantproperty #id - Vacants the property
-- rp_getdoor - Prints the doors information for the property system(Vector() and Model
+- rp_getdoor - Prints the doors information for the property system format
 - rp_getowner - Prints the current owner of the door

 ### Useful commands